 Many times, a mental health professional’s diagnosis will be very general, especially for younger children.
 They might use a catch-all diagnosis like “adjustment disorder” to allow your child to start therapy.
 Or, your child might have a more specific diagnosis at first that changes with time as their symptoms change.

-To learn more about mental health and other diagnoses, see our Diagnosis A to Z page.
+To learn more about mental health and other diagnoses, see the CDC Children's Mental Disorders page.

 Places That Provide Mental Health Treatment for Children

 Children have all different types of mental health needs.
 They might be having a mental health crisis and need immediate, intensive care.
 Or they might need longer-term support.
 Depending on your situation, here are some places your child might receive treatment: